Geography of Beijing: Topography

 To the west is Xishan, also known as the Western Hills, which are visible from the city on clear days.
 Xishan forms the eastern flank of the Taihang Mountains range, which run north–south up the spine of Hebei province.
 Xishan covers nearly all of Fangshan and Mentougou Districts west of the city.
-East Lingshan (elevation 2,303 m), a Xishan peak on the border with Hebei, is the highest point in Beijing Municipality.
-It is located 122 km from the city.
+East Lingshan (elevation 2,303 m), a Xishan peak on the border with Hebei, is the highest point in Beijing Municipality, though located 122 km from the city centre.
 Xishan is also known for high mountain meadows and scenic river gorges, including Shidu.
 Foothills of Xishan reach the city itself.
 They include Fragrant Hills, a major tourist attraction and Laoshan, the site of mountain bike competition in the 2008 Summer Olympics.

 Looking north from atop Jingshan Hill along Di'anmen Avenue to the Drum Tower of Beijing.
 Di'anmen Avenue runs along Beijing's median axis.
 Dongcheng District is to the right and Xicheng is to the left.
 The Yanshan range north of the city is faintly visible in the distance.